How to Choose the Right Employee Health Benefits for Your Family

 Steps to Selecting the Best Family Health Benefits

 With health care premiums on the rise and employer group benefit plans offering less in terms of actual coverage, many consumers have found themselves struggling to choose the right benefits to meet their families' needs.
 Should you accept the group benefits offered by an employer, or would you be better off selecting a plan that’s offered by a state-approved marketplace to take advantage of tax savings and government subsidies?

 Barriers to Selecting the Right Benefits for Families

-- Review and compare all plan EOB documents carefully.
-You may have a ton of information to go over, but the best place to start is by gathering all the plan explanation of benefit documents that list out the benefit information for each plan.
+Review and compare all plan EOB documents carefully.
+There might be a ton of information to go over, but the best place to start is by gathering the documents that list the benefit information for each plan.

-- Go through the process of inquiring about state marketplace benefits.
-Now, head on over to the health care reform website and find your state health marketplace.
-Login and start inputting the demographics for your family, including your annual income, and all family members in your household you will be covering.
-You will end up getting several quotes, and you can review these EOBs alongside what you already have.
+Go through the process of inquiring about state marketplace benefits.
+Head on over to the health care reform website and find your state's health marketplace.
+Login and enter the demographics for your family, including your annual income, and all family members in your household you'll be covering.

 You'll end up getting several quotes, so be sure to review these EOBs along with what you already have.